 Ceiling fan noise is a source of frustration for many people.
-Along with ticking clocks, it is one of the biggest pet peeves.
 So today, we’re going to figure out how to go about fixing the horribly annoying noise ceiling fans often make.

 If you’ve ever had the misfortune of trying to sleep under a malfunctioning ceiling fan, you’ll know exactly what I mean.
 Ceiling fans often make rattling and clicking noises, and sometimes even buzzing sounds.
 Now, as someone who has, from time to time, used white noise fans to fall asleep, I’ve got to say — knowing that the noise is there for a reason makes me less likely to worry about it.

 However, the noise ceiling fans make is usually only a symptom of a bigger problem.
 And, depending on what kind of noise you’re hearing, you could be dealing with several different causes.
 So before I tell you how you can fix the noises, let’s talk about what’s causing them.

 Why Is Ceiling Fan Making Noise?

 When you’re dealing with a ceiling fan, there are so many things that can go wrong.
 As with any moving contraption, you’ll first have to check for mechanical malfunctions.

 Possible causes of ceiling fan noises:

 - If you hear a rattling or a rubbing noise, the fan blades could be bent.
 In fact, this is most likely the case if you can see that your ceiling fan is swinging in the air.

 - If you can only hear the occasional ticking noise, one of the blades could be hitting the fan housing.